DUznanski/vornmath/README.md

 ```

 gives the direction of the resultant ray after refracting an incident ray with
-direction `i` through a surface with normal `n` and ratio (before / after) of
+direction `i` through a surface with normal `n` and ratio (after / before) of
-indices of refraction `eta`.  if `eta > 1`, it is possible for the result to be
+indices of refraction `eta`.  if `eta > 1` and the angle of incidence is high
+enough, it is possible for the result to be total internal reflection: in this
-total internal reflection: in this case, the function returns a zero vector.
+case, the function returns a zero vector.

 Both `n` and `i` must be unit vectors for this to work correctly.